WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

    receive these offers or apply directly for loans and other financial agreements.

-This system is empowered by distributed computing, which makes it possible to support individuals like Farhad in representing themselves — allowing them at last a self-sovereign identity that they create and control.
+This system is empowered by decentralized computing, which makes it possible to support individuals like Farhad in representing themselves — allowing them at last a self-sovereign identity that they create and control.
 Through it, they can link together their interactions and transactions and leverage them to create an abstract representation of themselves.
 This type of identity can